tactik8/kekyll_test/en/privacy_policy/index.md

 ## How we collect your Personal Information

-a) From you
+### From you
 Most of the PI we collect is information that you provide directly to us when you:

-Make a purchase online or in store
+- Make a purchase online or in store
-Create a customer account online or in store (Customer Login) Contact us
+- Create a customer account online or in store (Customer Login)
+- Contact us
-Take part in our surveys
+- Take part in our surveys
-Subscribe to our communications
+- Subscribe to our communications
-Apply for a job online
+- Apply for a job online

-b) From third parties
+### From third parties
 {{ site.data.website.sourceOrganization.name.en }} may also collect PI about you from third parties, but only with your consent or as permitted by law.

-c) Through our web platforms
+### Through our web platforms
 {{ site.data.website.sourceOrganization.name.en }} and its business partners may also collect other information related to your use of our web platforms, including your customer account, using cookies and web beacons.
 We use this information to learn about how you interact with our web platforms, improve our web platforms and product and service offerings, better understand your interests, and display advertisements that are relevant to you.
 Where necessary, {{ site.data.website.sourceOrganization.name.en }} will obtain your consent before collecting such information.